MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

 Reasons for choosing R Server include:

-* chunked data across multiple disks
+* Chunked data across multiple disks
-* increased threads for R worker processes running standard R packages and also ScaleR functions
+* Increased threads for R worker processes running standard R packages and also ScaleR functions
-* performance and scalability through parallelization and streaming
+* Performance and scalability through parallelization and streaming
-* supportability and service level agreements for mission-critical workloads
+* Supportability and service level agreements for mission-critical workloads

 ## Interoperability with R language and across Microsoft R

 R Server is built on open source R and is 100% compatible with the R language.
 You can run any pure open source R solution on a Microsoft R Open, Microsoft R Client, or Microsoft R Server deployment.

 ScaleR functions are proprietary and available only through Microsoft R Client and Microsoft R Server.
-Using the high-performance analytics of ScaleR will require a move to either R Client or R Server.
+Using the high-performance analytics of ScaleR will require a move from open source to either Microsoft R Client or Microsoft R Server.

 In a progression of server capacity and capability, many customers start with the free, local R Client and then upgrade to R Server.
 R Client is a no-charge version of Microsoft R that is typically paired with an integrated development environment like R Tools for Visual Studio.
 R Client provides an engine for ScaleR functions.
-Sometimes, a ScaleR solution developed locally against an R Client can be deployed to R Server with minimal or no changes, but additional functions become available when you switch from local or remote compute contexts.
-Realistically, a small amount of adaptation is typically required.
+Occasionally, a ScaleR solution developed locally against an R Client can be deployed to R Server with minimal or no changes, but additional functions become available when you switch from local or remote compute contexts.
+Realistically, a small amount of adaptation is typically required to take advantage of workload distribution and chunking.

 R Server is the next step forward when operational requirements include performance, scale, and service level agreements.
 These benefits are only available through the commercial R Server product.